-AK/EN 3988 3.0 Writing University Research Papers focuses on research and writing in the humanities and social sciences through study of designated theme as starting point of research.
-Areas covered include research tools such as libraries, the Internet, primary and secondary sources, and proper citation practice.
-This course counts as an elective credit towards a degree.
+AK/EN 3988 3.0 Writing University Research Papers focuses on research and writing in the humanities and social sciences through study of designated theme.
+Areas covered include formulating research questions, using research tools such as libraries, the Internet, primary and secondary sources, and proper citation practice.